AbdullahAljubran/Titanic-Kaggle/README.md

 - A Random Forest Classifier model is trained on the training data.
 - Predictions are made on the testing data.
 - Results are saved to a CSV file named `submission.csv`.
-- A success message is displayed upon successful submission.